 Home and Community-Based Services (HCBS) were developed to offer support to individuals in community settings, as an alternative to institutional care.
 In 2014, new federal rules were released by the Centers for Medicare & Medicaid Services (CMS), requiring homes and programs where HCBS are delivered to meet new criteria.
 The Department and its partners are working to implement the requirements for home and community-based settings in accordance with this Final Rule.

 Everyone who receives, or provides, HCBS services may be affected by the CMS Final Rule.
-Activities are happening now to help California meet these new requirements, before the implementation deadline of March 17, 2022.
+Activities are happening now to help California meet these new requirements.

 The STP covers all existing California programs that are affected by the home and community-based settings requirements, including the HCBS Waiver for Californians with Developmental Disabilities and the DDS 1915(i) State Plan program.
 New HCBS programs are not covered by the Statewide Transition Plan.
 New programs, such as the proposed Self-Determination Program Waiver, must be in compliance with the HCBS rules when they are implemented.